metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 To contribute to the ListenBrainz project, you need a development environment.
-With your development environment, you can test your changes before submitting a patch back to the project.
+With your development environment, you can test your changes before submitting a patch to the project.
 This guide helps you set up a development environment and run ListenBrainz locally on your workstation.
 By the end of this guide, you will have…

-* Install system dependencies
+* Installed system dependencies
-* Register a MusicBrainz application
+* Registered a MusicBrainz application
-* Initialize development databases
+* Initialized development databases
-* Run ListenBrainz locally on your workstation
+* Running ListenBrainz Server

 Install dependencies